Welcome to today's edition of the Rush 24-7 podcast.

 This presidential election and having a president is a buffer.

-It is to create an image to the world that there is some sort of freedom of choice in terms of the leadership in Iran when we know there is not, and Obama knows there is not, and yet here he is, already taking credit for the election results in Lebanon and the robust debate in Iran.
+It is to create an image to the world that there is some sort of freedom of choice in terms of the leadership in Iran when we know there is not, and Obama knows there is not.

-Ladies and gentlemen, that can only be described as unhealthy and dangerous.
+This guy has an ego and a narcissistic complex about himself, ladies and gentlemen, that can only be described as unhealthy and dangerous.

 We've got more right after this.

-Big news in the uh entertainment media.
+Big news in the entertainment media.

-This I don't I I can't stomach this.
+This, I don't, I can't stomach this.

-And I I was unable to sit by and let them think they were getting away with this kind of stuff on me.
+I've worked for people like this, and I was unable to sit by and let them think they were getting away with. this kind of stuff on me.

-I I just this listen to this again.
+I just, this, listen to this again.

-And obviously, after the speech uh that I made in Cairo, we tried to send a clear message that we think there is the possibility of change.
+And obviously, after the speech that I made in Cairo, we tried to send a clear message that we think there is the possibility of change.

-Uh and you know uh ultimately the election is for the Iranians to decide.
+And ultimately, the election is for the Iranians to decide.

-Uh but uh just has been true in Lebanon.
+But just has been true in Lebanon.

-What's uh can be true in Iran as well is that you're seeing people looking at new possibilities.
+What can be true in Iran as well is that you're seeing people looking at new possibilities.

 What the hell is he talking about?

-Mark Thiessen, National Review pointed this out.
+Mark Thiessen, National Review, pointed this out.

 I made the Middle East safe.